-Through the intense and vibrant research of the texts and DVD, this course explores a plethora of information about various pioneers, with special emphasis on Prairie life, the Oregon Trail, and life in the Montana wilderness.
+Through the intense and vibrant research of the, this course explores a plethora of information about various pioneers, with special emphasis on Prairie life, the Oregon Trail, and life in the Montana wilderness.
 In addition, examine and relive the two most enduring stories of the Frontier as told in Chicago 1893, the year of the Columbian Exposition.
-One is presented by famed historian, Frederick Jackson Turner in his remarkable lecture "The Significance of the Frontier in American History" and the other took place in "Buffalo Bill" Cody's flamboyant extravaganza, "The Wild West."
-Learn how all of these stories, facts, and insights, are reshaped in the twenty-first century as we rethink our understanding of that time, especially after absorbing the wisdom of Native Americans, Mexicans, and African Americans as they contribute what it means to be an American.
-Further your frontier knowledge and appreciation as you relive a fascinating five-month project where three twenty-first century families re-create a homestead experience relying solely on the tools and technology available in 1883.
-Pages of these incredible years of American History will be relived with such vibrancy that you will be anxious to share these memorable moments, emotions, and stories with your students
+One is presented by famed historian, Frederick Jackson Turner in his remarkable lecture “The Significance of the Frontier in American History” and the other took place in “Buffalo Bill” Cody’s flamboyant extravaganza, “The Wild West.”
+Learn how these stories, facts, and insights, are reshaped in the twenty-first century as we rethink our understanding of that time, especially after absorbing the wisdom of Native Americans, Mexicans, and African Americans as they contribute what it means to be an American.

 a.
 Obtain a behind the scenes understanding and appreciation of the pioneer lifestyle and spirit from the 1840s until the turn of the century.